 Create encrypted block device

 We'll use cryptsetup tool to setup dm-crypt managed mappings.
 I'm going to use default parameters, but other parameters may be used to customize the encryption setup (cipher, key size, etc.).

 $ sudo cryptsetup -v luksFromat /dev/sda1 $ # enter the encryption passphrase

-The encryption passphrase will be requried to access the data.
-If the passphrase is forgotten, it won't be possible to access the files on this partition, nor the metadata.
+The encryption passphrase will be required to access the data.
+If the passphrase is forgotten, it won't be possible to access the files on this partition, nor the meta data.

 Now /dev/sda1 is an encrypted block device.
 Let's see the LUKS headers:

 Create the file system